Top 10 Best Candy Stores in the US

 This Merrillville outfit is truly the mecca for all your gummy bear-related cravings — it churns out 72 million gummies a day in 50 different shapes (from traditional bears and butterflies to Army guys and rattlesnakes) and flavors (such as orange cream, mango, and red-hot cinnamon).

-At Albanese, you get to try free samples of the gummy bears before deciding to purchase them, which is a great perk, considering the sheer amount of options.
+At Albanese, you get to try free samples of the gummy bears before purchasing them, which is a great perk, considering the sheer number of options.

 Touring the gummy plant afterward is a must-do, as all gummies are made on-site.